inwtx/SSH-With-VPS/README.md

   <img src="/image/Putty-Tunnnel B.png" width="466" height="445"><br><br>
 </p>
 <p>
-F. Last, once again click on the top 'Session' item in the menu tree and click the<br>
+<b>F. Last, once again click on the top 'Session' item in the menu tree and click the<br>
    'Save' button.
-This must be done to save all the subsequent added parameters.<br>
+This must be done to save all the subsequent added parameters.</b><br>
 </p>
 <p>
 Now double click on the name you gave your parameters for your connection to<br>